coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/upgrading-a-node.md

     -e "s/\#SOCKET=\"\${CNODE_HOME}\/sockets\/node0.socket\"/SOCKET=\"\${NODE_HOME}\/db\/socket\"/g"
 ```
 {% hint style="info" %}
-For details on setting the `NODE_HOME` environment variable, see the topic [Installing Cabal and GHC](../part-i-installation/installing-cabal-and-ghc.md)
+For details on setting the `NODE_HOME` environment variable, see the topic [Installing the Glasgow Haskell Compiler and Cabal](../part-i-installation/installing-ghc-and-cabal.md)
 {% endhint %}

 5. As needed to configure Guild LiveView for your stake pool, use a text editor to transfer additional user variable definitions from the `env.bak` file that you created in step 1 to the `env` file that you downloaded in step 2.